raul23/search-ebooks/README.rst

    :align: left
    :alt: List of ebooks to search from

+`:information_source:`

+  Of the total eight PDF files, two are scanned ebooks that contain only
+  images: *Les Misérables by Victor Hugo.pdf* and *The Republic by Plato.pdf*.

 Search ebooks whose filenames satisfy a given pattern
 -----------------------------------------------------
 We want to search for the word 'knowledge' but only for those ebooks whose